marcus-j-davies/Node-RED-SFE/README.md

  <img src="./resources/node-red-256-external.png" alt="drawing" width="150"/>

 `npm run-script develop` basically just starts Node-RED and sets the `userDir` to this folder.
- `NRHomeDir` is no different from the `.node-red` directory.
+ `NRUserDir` is no different from the `.node-red` directory.

- If a flow is not embedded, the SFE will create a directory called `NRHomeDir` on startup if it's not already been created.
+ If a flow is not embedded, the SFE will create a directory called `NRUserDir` on startup if it's not already been created.
  This allows you to deploy the executable with a modifiable flow (but note: this also allows you to view the flow code)

  For a typical use case, you will: